crahulnaidu/Group-2/README.md

 # Group-2 Project

-This repository contains our work on pose detection, mapping, and simulation using OpenPose and PyBullet.
+This repository contains our work on pose detection,mapping and jont angle calculation using OpenPose.

 ## Members
 - Person A – Pose Detection
-- Person B – Mapping
+- Person B – Selecting person with max bounding area
 - Person C – Joint angle calculation

 ## How to Run